 The programme is planned for 5 years from 2020 to 2024.
 The first public tender for projects under the programme is yet to be specified.
 Over the programme period, one or two public tenders are to be announced.
+The first public tender was announced in 2020.
 The minimum project period under this programme is 24 months.
 The maximum project period is 5 years.
 All projects must be completed before 30 April 2024.